Automated Optical Inspection: How It Works & Why It Matters

 - Automation: AOI reduces the need for manual inspection, thus minimizing human error and increasing inspection speed.

-- Speed and Efficiency: AOI can inspect boards much faster than manual methods, enabling high-volume production scenarios without sacrificing quality.
+- Speed and Efficiency: AOI can inspect boards much faster than manual methods, enabling high-volume manufacturing scenarios without sacrificing quality.

 - Data Logging and Analysis: AOI systems can log inspection data over time, allowing manufacturers to track quality trends and identify recurring issues.